 Rationale & methods

-We here illustrate one aspect of this potential by collecting decision-making data from a small sample of test players, during a short period.
+Here we illustrate one aspect of this potential by collecting decision-making data from a small sample of test players during a short period.
 We chose to focus on a scenario that systematically varies two parameters, farmer land ownership distribution ov and the number of farmers (stakeholders, s).
 While inequity in land ownership is commonplace and of interest to conservation strategies (REF), the current manager decision-making algorithm implemented in GMSE cannot explicitly take the extent of such variation in account.
 Thus, collecting empirical data on how decisions and resultant population trajectories may be affected by variable land distribution is important.

 Each new game session is initialised with a random draw of one of three possible values of ov, representing low, moderate and high variability in land ownership (resulting landscape patterns illustrated in Fig X) and one of nine possible values of s, i.e. 4-12 farmers.
 In addition to this variability, each session also has a small amount of random population mortality (0.05≤rd≤0.2), sampled from a uniform distribution.
 Although the landscape ownership distribution is clearly shown to the player throughout the game (see XX above), the player is not told explicitly that ownership will vary before a session starts, or what the extent of this variability will be.
 This was done to ensure that a player would not selectively abort sessions.
 Other than this scenario-based parameter variation, game play progresses as described above, with the player able to make management decisions (setting costs for farmer actions) over 20 time steps following the initial five.